 3) The American Express Platinum Card – 80/100

 This is a card every Canadian should have, regardless of travel goals.
-With first year free, a 30,000 Membership Reward point welcome bonus, and comprehensive insurance coverage, there really is something for everyone.
+With a 25,000 Membership Reward point welcome bonus and comprehensive insurance coverage, there really is something for everyone.
 Membership Reward points are extremely valuable for Canadian travellers, as they can be easily transferred to Aeroplan or British Airways Executive Club at a 1:1 ratio.
 For those who require more flexibility, points can also be used as a fixed value redemption ($0.01 per point) towards any travel purchase charged to the card.
-This Gold Rewards card is also eligible for referral bonuses, with 5,000 Membership Reward points for every approved referral, up to 75,000 points per year.
 Check out my comprehensive review of The American Express Gold Rewards card to find out more!

 If you’re new to travel hacking, you’ll want to check out the top 10 questions for travel hacker beginners in Canada.